 - Must have completed all requirements for a bachelor’s degree from a Thai university at the time of the interview.
 Applicants with working experience are encouraged to apply.

 - Must have at least a cumulative GPA of 3.00 or equivalent on the bachelor’s degree transcript of academic performance.
 For doctoral degree applicants, at least 3.50 in their master’s degree level is required.

-- Must have a minimum TOEFL iBT® score of 80, which is valid until the date of the application deadline.
-IELTS is not accepted.
+- Must have a minimum TOEFL iBT® score of 80 (Master's) or 100 (Doctoral) / IELTS Academic score of 6.5 (Master's) or 7.5 (Doctoral).
+Scores must be valid until the date of the application deadline.

 - Must be in Thailand for the interview.

 - Have not previously awarded a Fulbright Open Competition Scholarship (OC).

 Please refer to each year’s program announcement.
 If you are unsure, please contact firstname.lastname@example.org for further clarification.